 Extend TensorFlow Serving to support other types of models beyond those developed with TensorFlow.

-TensorFlow is a second-generation API of Google's open-source software library for deep learning.
-The system is designed to facilitate research in machine learning and to enable a smooth transition from research prototype to production systems.
+TensorFlow is the second-generation API of Google's open-source software library for deep learning.
+This system is designed to support research in machine learning and to streamline the transition from research prototype to production systems.

 **Audience**

-be able to assess code quality, perform debugging, and monitoring
+- Evaluate code quality, conduct debugging, and implement monitoring

-be able to implement advanced production tasks such as training models, building graphs, and logging
+- Execute advanced production tasks such as training models, constructing graphs, and logging for government applications

-This instructor-led, live training in Virginia (online or onsite) is aimed at data scientists who wish to transition from training a single machine learning (ML) model to deploying multiple ML models into production environments for government.
+This instructor-led, live training in [location] (online or onsite) is aimed at data scientists who wish to transition from training a single machine learning (ML) model to deploying multiple ML models into production environments.

 By the end of this training, participants will be able to:

-Utilize TFX to create and manage a comprehensive ML production pipeline for government.
+- Use TFX to create and manage a comprehensive ML production pipeline.

-Work with TFX components to perform modeling, training, serving inference, and managing deployments in public sector workflows.
+- Work with TFX components to conduct modeling, training, serving inference, and managing deployments.

-Deploy machine learning capabilities to web applications, mobile applications, IoT devices, and other platforms relevant to government operations.
+- Deploy machine learning features to web applications, mobile applications, IoT devices, and other platforms.

-TensorFlow™ is an open-source software library for numerical computation using data flow graphs.
+TensorFlow™ is an open-source software library designed for numerical computation using data flow graphs.

-SyntaxNet is a neural-network Natural Language Processing framework for TensorFlow.
+SyntaxNet is a neural-network framework for natural language processing that operates within TensorFlow.

-Word2Vec is used for learning vector representations of words, known as "word embeddings."
-Word2vec is a computationally-efficient predictive model for learning word embeddings from raw text.
-It comes in two variants: the Continuous Bag-of-Words (CBOW) model and the Skip-Gram model (Chapter 3.1 and 3.2 in Mikolov et al.).
+Word2Vec is a method used to learn vector representations of words, known as "word embeddings."
+Word2Vec is particularly efficient in learning these embeddings from raw text and offers two models: the Continuous Bag-of-Words (CBOW) model and the Skip-Gram model (as detailed in Chapter 3.1 and 3.2 of Mikolov et al.).

-When used together, SyntaxNet and Word2Vec enable users to generate learned embedding models from natural language input.
+When used together, SyntaxNet and Word2Vec enable the generation of learned embedding models from natural language input.

 Audience

-This course is designed for developers and engineers who intend to work with SyntaxNet and Word2Vec models in their TensorFlow graphs for government applications.
+This course is designed for developers and engineers who intend to work with SyntaxNet and Word2Vec models within their TensorFlow graphs for government applications.

-be able to implement advanced production tasks such as training models, embedding terms, building graphs, and logging data
+Be proficient in implementing advanced production tasks such as training models, embedding terms, building graphs, and logging

-This course begins by providing conceptual knowledge in neural networks and a broad understanding of machine learning algorithms and deep learning (both algorithms and applications).
+This course begins with an introduction to the conceptual knowledge of neural networks and machine learning algorithms, including deep learning (algorithms and applications).

-Part-1 (40%) of this training focuses on the fundamentals, which will assist you in selecting the appropriate technology: TensorFlow, Caffe, Theano, DeepDrive, Keras, etc.
+Part-1 (40%) of this training focuses on fundamental concepts, which will assist in selecting the appropriate technology: TensorFlow, Caffe, Theano, DeepDrive, Keras, etc.

-Part-2 (20%) of this training introduces Theano, a Python library that simplifies the writing of deep learning models.
+Part-2 (20%) introduces Theano, a Python library that simplifies the process of writing deep learning models.

-Part-3 (40%) of the training is extensively based on TensorFlow, the API of Google's open-source software library for Deep Learning.
+Part-3 (40%) is extensively based on TensorFlow, Google's open-source software library for deep learning.
 All examples and hands-on exercises will be conducted using TensorFlow.

 **Audience**